 Potential clients can browse through all the gig offerings and select the ones they’re interested in.
 If you have a unique skill and you want to make money while also helping other people, Fiverr may be a good option for you.

-Similar to the well-known freelancing marketplace Upwork, Freelancer is a platform that allows prospecting users to sign up for free, build a profile, and bid for projects that match their skills.
-Each approved employee on the site has 8 free project bids per month, allowing you to then pitch your desired payment and plan for the project.
+Like the well-known freelancing marketplace Upwork, Freelancer is a gig economy platform that allows users to sign up for free, build a profile before getting approved, and bid for projects that match their skills.
+As an approved freelancer on the site, you’ll have 8 free project bids each month, allowing you to pitch your plans and desired payment for each project.
 On top of bidding for projects, you can also enter contests with your original work.
-If you are selected as the winner by the contest holder, publicity, ratings and the possibility of payment are all possible.
+If the contest holder selects you as the winner, you’ll receive publicity, higher ratings on the platform, and the possibility of payment.

 No spam, just good stuff.

 Check your email (spam too) for a confirmation from us.